agenticplug.ai - Agentic Commerce Optimization company

 Cultural

 COSI is Columbus's premier science museum, located on the Scioto riverfront downtown, with nearly 30 million cumulative visitors since opening in 1964.
 The museum features interactive exhibits across energy, space, life sciences, and technology, and hosts the annual COSI Science Festival, which attracted over 44,000 attendees in 2023.
+STEM education companies, corporate sponsors, event venues, and technology firms throughout Columbus use COSI for client events, workforce development partnerships, and brand association with science and innovation.

 Short North Arts District